project-everest/vale/INSTALL.md

 * .NET (included in Windows) or mono (Unix)
   * On an Ubuntu system, including Windows Subsystem for Linux, you can install mono with:
     ```sudo apt install mono-devel```
-  * On Mac OS X (tested with El Capitan, 10.11.6), you can install the dependencies with
+  * On Mac OS X (tested with El Capitan, 10.11.6), you can install mono with:
     ```brew install mono```
 * Z3, used by F* and Dafny
   * See https://github.com/FStarLang/binaries/tree/master/z3-tested

-To install the binary release, unzip the latest vale-release-*.zip file from https://github.com/project-everest/vale/releases .
+To install the binary release, unzip the latest vale-release-*.zip file from [here](https://github.com/project-everest/vale/releases).
 Then either add the z3 binary to your path or to the unzipped Vale bin directory.

 ## Testing the Vale binary release